joonanlab/joonanlab.github.io/_pages/home.md

 If you are interested in joining please go to the [join us](recruitment) page.

 <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/anlab.png" style="width: 120px">

+### Funding
+We are grateful for funding from the [National Institute of Mental Health](https://www.nimh.nih.gov/) and the [The Simons Foundation Autism Research Initiative](https://www.sfari.org/), the [Autism Science Foundation](https://autismsciencefoundation.org/), and the [Brain & Behavior Research Foundation](https://www.bbrfoundation.org/).